NUISANCEMC/HEPData/README.md

   * `<NS>` refers to the neutrino species in the explicit or implied beam mode and should be one of `numu`, `numubar`, `nue`, `nuebar`, `nutau`, `nutaubar`.
 This portion of the qualifier key may be omitted if only a single neutrino species is required to generate a prediction of the measurement.

 * If multiple flux tables are provided for a single table then it should be assumed that events should be generated for all tables and combined based on their relative magntiude.
-* Where possible flux tables should be specified as the exact flux prediction used for the given measurement when the analysis took place.  _PS: On the fence about this...._
+* Where possible flux tables should be specified as the exact flux prediction used for the given measurement when the analysis took place.  _PS: On the fence about this..._
+_LP: I think we need to make this recommendation, T2K analyses that 'fit' the flux out for a given xsec measurement, we've seen that by not giving the post fit flux CV you can screw up comparisons by using the general flux prediction blindly.
+This might be a detail that we could include if we turn this into a tech paper._

 ### Neutrino Energy Cuts

 # What To Do If My Measurement Doesn't Fit?

+Weep profusely